36″ x 18″

 Laurie was fortunate in her teen years to be tutored by a nature artist from the Wedgewood Company of England, and had her first one-person gallery show at the age of 16, in Morristown, New Jersey.
 She then received a scholarship to study art and music at Marlboro College, Vermont.
 As a young adult, Laurie explored graphic arts, illustration, and jewelry making, selling at East Coast and Colorado fine craft shops, galleries, and major art fairs for many years.
 Laurie began a professional career as a full-time touring harpist in 1985, and traveled extensively to perform in concerts over a span of 30 years.
 She began painting again after retiring from her music career.

-Her paintings have been shown in galleries in the discerning art communities of Sedona, Tubac, and Jerome, Arizona, and in Seattle-area galleries and juried shows listed below.
+Her paintings have been shown in galleries in the discerning art communities of Sedona, Tubac, and Jerome, Arizona; and in Seattle-area galleries and juried shows listed below.
 Her work was featured on the cover of the June 2007 issue of the Journal of the American Veterinary Association.
-From March 20 to May 20, 2019 her painting “Iguana” will be shown in the online exhibition of the International Guild of Realism http://www.realismguild.com/exhibitions/current.php
+Most recently, her painting “Iguana” has won Best in Animals and Wildlife category in the 2019 online exhibition of the International Guild of Realism.
+The show is online from March 20 to May 20, 2019.
+See it at http://www.realismguild.com/exhibitions/current.php

 Laurie is a member of the International Guild of Realism and the International Society of Scratchboard Artists.